Tech-Monkeys/resto/README.md

 * amount() --> calculates the billing amount

 ## Future Aspects
-* provide the hosting food outlet with a database to manage number of stock left, used, available
+* Provide the hosting food outlet with a database to manage number of stock left, used, available
-* database for management of orders collectively so as to have a control and knowledge of expenses and profits
+* Database for management of orders collectively so as to have a control and knowledge of expenses and profits
-* better time calculating technique which will use individual item's preparation time to give the estimated time required for completion of the order
+* Better time calculating technique which will use individual item's preparation time to give the estimated time required for completion of the order